cloudfoundry/java-test-applications/README.md

 | --- | ------------ | -----------
 `/` | GET | The health of the application
-`/class-path` | GET | A list of JARs on the application classpath `/datasource-classname` | GET | The concrete class name of any datasource associated with the application `/environment-variables` | GET | A map of environment variable names to values `/input-arguments` | GET | A list of JVM input arguments `/system-properties` | GET | A map of system property names to values
+`/class-path` | GET | A list of JARs on the application classpath `/datasource-check-access` | GET | The ability of the application to access the database `/datasource-url` | GET | The URL of the application's DataSource `/environment-variables` | GET | A map of environment variable names to values `/input-arguments` | GET | A list of JVM input arguments `/system-properties` | GET | A map of system property names to values